About Penn and Associates, Inc.

-invitations with embedded survey link, and on-site intercepts) data provides our clients with statistically significant sample and data results where recommendations can be quantifiably projected onto the We are committed to providing relevant and reliable marketing research information to all kinds of organizations.
+invitations with embedded survey link, and on-site intercepts) data provides our clients with statistically significant results where recommendations can be quantifiably projected onto the study We are committed to providing relevant and reliable marketing research information to all kinds of organizations.
 When so much depends on the truthfulness of honest, accurate, marketing research, rely on the full-service resources of Penn and Associates, Inc. to benefit you and your organization.

-We conduct marketing research that is free from bias and is designed designed to better link our clients with their customers.
+We conduct marketing research that is free from bias and carefully designed to better link our clients with their customers.
 Areas of expertise in-depth interviews, focus groups, and secondary source research